 I'm 13 years old and trying to learn how to swim.
 I can't swim because I can't float.
-How do I learn how to float and can you give me some advice for learning how to swim.
+How do I learn how to float, and can you give me some advice for learning how to swim?

-There are a few things to understand and get straight in your head to begin with.
+There are a few things to understand and get straight in your head, to begin with.
 Firstly forget trying to float - not everyone can float and those of us that can't are still able to learn how to swim.
-I've been a swimmer since I can remember and I don't float - never have done and never will..!
-Its the movements and technique of swimming that keep us afloat.
-As an athletic gymnast and dancer you will be lean and not fat, therefore you will naturally sink.
+I've been a swimmer since I can remember, and I don't float - never have done and never will..!
+It's the movements and technique of swimming that keep us afloat.
+As an athletic gymnast and dancer, you will be lean and not fat.
+Therefore, you will naturally sink.
 Fat floats and muscle sinks - fact.

-For more some helpful tips, tricks and exercises to help learning more about how to float, click here or download the book at the end of this article.
+For more helpful tips, tricks and exercises to help learn more about how to float, click here or download the book at the end of this article.

 It sounds like you have no fear of the water and are happy to get in and have a go.
-Thats a huge bonus as there are tons of teenagers and adults that won't go near the pool and really wish they could have the courage to do so.
+That's a huge bonus as there are tons of teenagers and adults that won't go near the pool and really wish they could have the courage to do so.
 Be proud of the fact that you have decided to go for it as there will be many people looking on in envy of you.

 As for actually swimming, start by pushing off from the pool wall and gliding across the surface.
 As someone that naturally sinks your body needs some momentum to help keep it up and pushing off from the wall will give you a boost.
-From there its a question of adding the arm pulls and leg kicks to maintain your position and move through the water.
+From there, it's a question of adding the arm pulls, and leg kicks to maintain your position and move through the water.

-I say it like its the easiest thing in the world - apologies!
-It can be frustrating to begin with but believe me it comes with practice.
+I say it like it's the easiest thing in the world - apologies!
+It can be frustrating, to begin with but believe me, it comes with practice.

-The odd thing about swimming is that its easy to try too hard.
-By that I mean we put maximum effort into kicking and pulling and get nowhere fast.
+The odd thing about swimming is that it's easy to try too hard.
+By that, I mean we put maximum effort into kicking and pulling and get nowhere fast.
 The trick is to swim slowly.
 Feel your way through the water, don't fight it.

 Some of us take a long time to learn how to swim - a year or more sometimes.
 If you keep this in mind and assume you are one of those people (but you might not be), then you will not be setting yourself up to fail.
 If you practice on a regular basis, as much as possible, then there is every chance you will learn how to swim in a few months.

-I hope my advice is helpful and that I have given you some encouragement to persevere and be determined.
+I hope my advice is helpful and I have given you some encouragement to persevere and be determined.